Home Compare GOOGL vs RACE.MI

 Growth

-On profitability, the edge still sits with Alphabet Inc., even though both profiles look solid.
+On valuation, the edge still sits with Alphabet Inc., even though both profiles look solid.

 Growth — Dominant Gap